prakrutipg/Python/README.md

-# Assignment: Automate Your Day Job with Python
+# Automate Your Day Job with Python

 ## Background